-So now that you’re feeling motivated to visit Vietnam, here’s some of the best advice I have on your trip so that you can get the most out of your time there:
+So now that you’re feeling motivated to visit Vietnam after reading my Vietnam itinerary and travel guide, here’s some of the best advice I have on your trip so that you can get the most out of your time there:

 - Haggle.
 This is a general rule for saving cash in just about any travel experience (hawkers will always try to fleece the foreigners… it’s almost universal) but it’s especially true in Vietnam, where they know westerners will pay roughly what they’d expect to pay in America or Europe, unaware that cab rides, food, and trinkets are a fraction of the cost in Vietnam.